Home » Blogs » Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

 Dhanauri Wetland: A Hidden Birding Paradise Near Delhi NCR

+Dhanauri Wetland is a remarkable ecological treasure that’s usually undiscovered by the majority of the people living in the Delhi NCR region.
+It’s not a part of mainstream tourism guides and itineraries for most of the nature explorers, and only a handful of people visit it.
+But a true gem of nature and its ecological marvels.
 Primarily, it’s home to the Sarus Crane Bird, which is considered India’s tallest flying bird.
 It is one of the most beautiful and serene wetlands in Uttar Pradesh, or you can say the NCR region, that will offer you an unforgettable bird-watching experience.
 And the best part, it’s just an hour drive away from the National Capital.

 So, for your next nature adventure, you must consider the Dhanauri Wetland to have an amazing bird-watching experience.
-I have been here in the past and have had an amazing time spotting the Sarus Crane Bird and many others.
-I also have a YouTube Channel named Jungle Revives by Shishir, where I post amazing bird-watching experiences across Indian national parks and wildlife sanctuaries.
+I have been here in the past and have had an amazing time spotting the Sarus Crane Bird and many others. let’s get started with more insights about the Dhanauri Wetland, and understand what makes it one of the best hidden birding destinations of India.

 Sarus Crane in Dhanauri Wetland

+Located in the Gautam Buddha Nagar District of Uttar Pradesh, it is adjacent to the Dhanauri Village near the Town of Dankaur.
+It spans an area of 110+ hectares of marshy landscapes and is approximately 45 kilometres from Noida.
 It was largely undiscovered till 2014.
 But after that, it became popular due to the famous birder named Anand Arya.
 He discovered it to be a major habitat for the Sarus crane bird, due to which it gradually became a popular birding spot.
+Also, the Dhanauri Wetland lies in proximity to the famous bird sanctuary near Noida called the Okhla Bird Sanctuary.
+This forms a crucial ecological corridor near the Yamuna River basin.

 The Dhanauri Wetland is most famous for the Sarus Crane and acts as their primary habitat in northern India.
 These birds are very tall and often considered the tallest flying birds, reaching a height of up to 6 feet.
 Their wingspan has a length of approximately 8 feet maximum.